Psoriasis

 Plaque psoriasis

 This is the most common form of psoriasis, where dry, raised, red skin lesions (plaques) covered with silvery scales form.
-Areas may be small or large, and they can occur anywhere on the body, even inside the mouth.
+Areas may be small or large, and they can occur anywhere on the body.

 Nail psoriasis